Neko-miao/postgraduation/PaperRecord/record_00.md

 ![](https://s3.bmp.ovh/imgs/2023/05/17/b4f36affd09a2c82.png)

 ### 4.6 Skinning Shader and Custom Animations per Agent
-- mark bones so that they are overridden by a custom vertex shader code authored by the user, and the vertices depend on these bones will not read the animation data from the ose buffer
+- mark bones so that they are overridden by a custom vertex shader code authored by the user, and the vertices depend on these bones will not read the animation data from the pose buffer

 ## 5. Evaluation
 ## 6. Conclusions and Future Work